What happens in our investigations?

 During our investigations, we:

-- use investigative techniques to gather information
+- use investigative techniques to gather information; and

 - undertake private or public examinations.